 Roof Online Staff

-(Scroll to the bottom for the weight tables.)
+Scroll to the end for the size and weight tables.

 A 4’ x 8’ sheet of 1/2-inch APA Standard Plywood would weigh 48 lbs.

 Baltic Birch Plywood: This is a high-quality plywood produced in Russia and other areas around the Baltic Sea.

 It is made up entirely of birch wood, so unlike some other hardwood plywood, it does not use softwood for the inner plies, and the inner plies are void-free, increasing its stability.
 Used mostly for furniture-making and cabinetry.